Last updated August 22, 2024.

 Because EDI is complex, it’s critical to get it working properly.
 After all, EDI is the primary way business documents are exchanged.
 Whether you already work with an EDI services provider, or you’re looking for one, you may have questions like:

-• What does VAN mean, and how is it different from point-to-point?
+- What does EDI VAN mean, and how is it different from point-to-point?

 Welcome to the world of EDI!
 There’s a lot to learn, but the path gets easier with an expert guide.